hapax/hapax.github.io/assets/simple-physics.md

 ---

 **January 6, 2020.** *Physics is an awesomely powerful discipline.
-Contrary to popular opinion, you don't need to master arcane mathematics to experience this power!
+Contrary to popular opinion, you don't need arcane mathematics to experience this power!
 Simple physical insights, with a dash of pre-calculus mathematics, make a surprisingly potent combination.
 We illustrate with examples from